rackerlabs/support-how-to/content/rackspace-pdr/rackspace-pdr-agent-compatibility.md

 product_url: rackspace-pdr
 ---

 Our agents support the operating systems (OS) listed on this page.
-When building or upgrading servers, be sure to check this list first so that Rackspace Proactive Detection & Response (PDR) continues to support your systems.
+When you build or upgrade servers, be sure to check this list first so that Rackspace Proactive Detection and Response (PDR) continues to support your systems.
-If you are unsure if an OS release or kernel version is supported, contact the Rackspace PDR support team.
+If you are unsure if an OS release or kernel version is supported, contact the Rackspace PDR Support team.

-### Linux Agent compatibility
+### Linux agent compatibility

-Linux&reg; kernel strings on this page must match your kernel version exactly to be considered in support.
-If the kernel is unsupported, agents go into *reduced functionality* mode and no longer provide adaquate telemetry to our Security Operations Center (SOC).
+Linux&reg; kernel strings on this page must match your kernel version exactly to be supported.
+If the kernel is unsupported, agents go into *reduced functionality* mode and no longer provide adequate telemetry to our Security Operations Center (SOC).

 ### Amazon&reg; Linux 2 supported versions